Events

 Facoltà di Filosofia, villa Mirafiori, Rome

-In February 2009 the Discovery project partners held a workshop focused on one of the key aspects of the Philosource sites, namely the ability to enrich scholarly content with semantically structured metadata.
+In February 2009 the Discovery project partners held a workshop focused on one of the key aspects of the Philosource sites, namely the ability to enrich the scholarly content with semantically structured metadata.
 The project architects and engineers met with scholars in the field for a hands-on workshop that covered the different tools (Fabrica, Talia, and Philospace) used to tag and structure content in Philosource in order to understand how these are being used by specialists working on the Wittgenstein Source, Daphnet, and Nietzsche Source projects.

 2008